CodeHubOrg/codehub-web-content/activities/index.md

 ## Have an idea?

-If you would like to start a study group, or would like to find collaborators for a project, let us know.
+If you would like to start a study group, or would like to find collaborators for a project, let us know on info@codehub.org.uk.
 Or just come to a Hack Night!